cmllr/redundancy-windows-client/README.md

 redundancy-windows-client
 =========================

-The windows client program for Redundancy servers
+The windows client program for Redundancy servers.
+WARNING: The github version isn't working properly yet!
+Don't use it.